Shell shocked: The Enterprise Research Centre has set out a manifesto to help small businesses in the UK to grow

 Success is not all about size or the rapid growth of revenue and jobs.
 For example, embracing the UN Sustainable Development Goals (SDGs) can be an equally strong sign of ambition.

-Start-up policy needs to be more focussed on the initial scaling process, rather than simply celebrated increased numbers of start-ups or ‘high growth’ firms, and micro-enterprises should be embraced by policy initiatives as an important source of jobs and revenue.
+Start-up policy needs to be more focused on the initial scaling process, rather than simply celebrated increased numbers of start-ups or ‘high growth’ firms, and micro-enterprises should be embraced by policy initiatives as an important source of jobs and revenue.

-3) Stable business support
+3 Stable business support

-The UK needs a coherent and stable government-funded support system for small businesses.
+The UK needs a coherent and stable Government-funded support system for small businesses.

 Business support is currently highly fragmented and patchy and recent funding changes associated with Brexit have made the landscape even more complex.

-4) Finance
+4 Finance

 Small businesses need to be better informed about the increasingly varied and plentiful finance options available to them.

-Our research shows access to external finance is associated with faster growth and productivity, but the options they remain a mystery to most small business leaders.
+Our research shows access to external finance is associated with faster growth and productivity, but the options remain a mystery to most small business leaders.

-Policies need to improve financial literacy, raise awareness about the full range of options available, and improve access for disadvantaged groups such female and ethnic minority entrepreneurs.
+Policies need to improve financial literacy, raise awareness about the full range of options available, and improve access for disadvantaged groups such as female and ethnic minority entrepreneurs.

-5) Innovation
+5 Innovation

 We need to enable more innovation activity in small firms and address the geographical disparities that exist here.